 Glass Treasures by Bonnie Saunders are extremely high quality pieces created by Canadian artisan, Bonnie Saunders.
-In 2003, Bonnie had the distinct honor of presenting a custom piece of art to His Royal Highness, The Earl of Wessex, and, in 2008, the prestigious honor of presenting the very first Canadian Forces Badge Plate to Chief of the Defence Staff, General Rick Hillier.
+In 2003, Bonnie had the distinct honour of presenting a custom piece of art to His Royal Highness, The Earl of Wessex, and, in 2008, the prestigious honour of presenting the very first Canadian Forces Badge Plate to Chief of the Defence Staff, General Rick Hillier.
 More recently, on September 7, 2012 during the PPCLI's French Grey Ball held at the majestic Fairmont Hotel MacDonald, Bonnie had the distinguished honour of making a presentation to the Regiment's Colonel-In-Chief, The Right Honourable Adrienne Clarkson.
 She presented the very first PPCLI Battle Honours Plate which was received with great adoration by Madame Clarkson.
 In addition, Bonnie presented the very first Marguerite Cap Badge Plate to the Colonel of the Regiment, Lieutenant-General (Retired) Ray Crabbe who was extremely pleased with the gift.

 Bonnie is proud to support the brave men and women who serve and protect our communities and country.
 These admirable and meritorious collectible tokens will be cherished by members and their families forever.
 At present, Bonnie has received permission to produce quite a few Canadian Badges and Crests, many of which you are familiar with: